UltimateGamer200/UltraColor/README.md

 * Customization of Menu items, names, and lores.
 * Supports 4 languages with the ability to create your own locales.

-You are welcome to read the [UltraColor Wiki] where you can find lots of information on how to configure and use the plugin.
+You are welcome to read the [UltraColor Wiki](https://github.com/UltimateGamer200/UltraColor/wiki) where you can find lots of information on how to configure and use the plugin.

+If you have any issues to report, or questions to ask, see if those can be resolved quickly by yourself first.
+If that doesn't help, feel free to **fill in an issue**.